Dalton Conley

 Dalton Clark Conley (born 1969) is an American sociologist.
-Conley is a professor at Princeton University and has written eight books, including a memoir and a sociology textbook.
+He is a professor at Princeton University and has several books, including a memoir and a sociology textbook.

 Education

 Conley attended Stuyvesant High School.
-He graduated from the University of California, Berkeley with a B.A. in humanities and from Columbia University with an M.P.A. in public policy and a Ph.D. in sociology.
-He also holds an M.S. and Ph.D. in biology (genomics) from NYU.
+He graduated from the University of California, Berkeley with a BA in humanities and from Columbia University with an MPA in public policy and a PhD in sociology.
+He also holds an MS and PhD in biology (genomics) from NYU.

 Career

 Conley is best known for his contributions to understanding how health and socioeconomic status are transmitted across generations.
-His first book, Being Black, Living in the Red (1999), focuses on the role of family wealth in perpetuating class advantages and racial inequalities in the post-Civil Rights era.
+His first book, Being Black, Living in the Red (1999), focuses on the role of family wealth in perpetuating class advantages and racial inequalities in the post-civil rights era.

+His second book, the memoir Honky (2000), examines Conley's childhood growing up White in an inner-city neighborhood of housing projects in New York City.

-He has also studied the role of health in the status attainment process.
-An article, "Is Biology Destiny: Birth Weight and Life Chances" (with Neil G. Bennett, American Sociological Review 1999) and his second book, The Starting Gate: Birth Weight and Life Chances (with Kate Strully and Neil G. Bennett, 2003) addressed the importance of birth weight and prenatal health to later socioeconomic outcomes.
-Conley's next book, The Pecking Order, which followed in 2004, argued for the importance of within-family, ascriptive factors in determining sibling differences in socioeconomic success.
-Conley's subsequent book, Elsewhere, U.S.A., published in 2009, describes changes in American work-life attitudes and social ethics in the information economy.
-In 2014, he published the satirical book, Parentology: Everything You Wanted to Know About the Science of Raising Children but Were Too Exhausted to Ask, using his own parenting decisions as examples.
+Conley has studied the role of health in the status-attainment process.
+An article, "Is Biology Destiny: Birth Weight and Life Chances" (with Neil G. Bennett, American Sociological Review, 1999), and his third book, The Starting Gate: Birth Weight and Life Chances (with Kate Strully and Neil G. Bennett, 2003), addressed the importance of birth weight and prenatal health to later socioeconomic outcomes.
+Conley's next book, The Pecking Order, which followed in 2004, argued for the importance of within-family factors in determining sibling differences in socioeconomic success.

+In 2008, Conley published the introductory sociology textbook You May Ask Yourself, which is set to be reissued in its eighth edition in late 2026.

+His subsequent book, Elsewhere, U.S.A., published in 2009, describes changes in American work–life attitudes and social ethics in the information economy.
+In 2014, he published the satirical book Parentology: Everything You Wanted to Know About the Science of Raising Children but Were Too Exhausted to Ask, using his own parenting decisions as examples.
+Conley gave his children unusual names for sociological reasons: he has a daughter named E and a son named Yo Xing Heyno Augustus Eisner Alexander Weiser Knuckles Jeremijenko-Conley.

 In 2017, Conley published The Genome Factor, co-authored with Jason Fletcher.
 This book discusses the nature versus nurture debate and the influence of genes on social life.

-Conley has also written an introductory sociology textbook, entitled You May Ask Yourself, currently in its 7th edition.
-He has also penned a memoir, Honky (2000) that examines Conley's own childhood growing up white in an inner-city neighborhood of housing projects of New York City.
+In 2025, he published The Social Genome: The New Science of Nature and Nurture.

 Conley is the Henry Putnam University Professor of Sociology at Princeton University.